 Appendicitis happens when the appendix becomes inflamed.
 Early symptoms can vary between age groups, and they can be confused with symptoms of other conditions.

 The symptoms can be uncomfortable, painful, and potentially life-threatening if left untreated, so it is important to be able to recognize them.

-It most commonly occurs between the during the teenage years and the 20s, but it can develop at any age.
+It most commonly occurs during the teenage years and the 20s, but it can develop at any age.